 When good things happen

 Deflation also comes about as a result of things that are generally positive.
 People saving money instead of buying stuff they don’t need on credit takes money out of the system and so is deflationary.
-But when almost half of Americans have zero savings, making them tragically vulnerable to, say, a pandemic that wipes out the job market, we can be brave and say people should save more.
+But when almost half of Americans have zero savings, making them tragically vulnerable to, say, State over-reaction to a pandemic that wipes out the job market, we can be brave and say people should save more.
 When people pay back their debts to banks, this is also very deflationary for currency, but it’s generally a good thing and makes us financially more resilient.